-Classic Kenya Safari
+Classic Kenya Safari With Rahul

 Recommended for All Ages

 The Masai Mara together with Tanzania’s Serengeti form Africa’s most famous wildlife park, the Masai Mara National Reserve.
 The image of acacia trees dotting endless grass plains epitomises Africa for many, then add a Maasai warrior and some cattle to the picture and the conversation need go no further.
 The undeniable highlight of the Masai Mara National Reserve is undoubtedly the annual wildebeest migration traversing the vast plains of the Serengeti and the Masai Mara.
 It is known as the largest mass movement of land mammals on the planet – with more than a million animals following the rains.
-Large prides of lions, elephants, giraffes, gazelles and eland can also be spotted in the reserve.
+Large prides of lions, herds of elephants, as well as giraffes, gazelles and eland can also be spotted in the reserve.
 Aside from horse riding safaris and traditional vehicle safaris, hot-air ballooning over the Mara plains has become almost essential.